Philipps Pianella Paganini Model 3

 Siegfried, attending an MBSI convention here in the U.S., mentioned to a friend, Tim Trager, that he had heard of a Paganini that he would like to hear.
 Tim responded, "You're not talking about the Philipps Paganini of Budapest?
 I went to Budapest about three years ago and I photographed it through a window.
 If you wish I'll give you the address."
 Needless to say, when Siegfried got home he immediately made arrangements to travel to Budapest, and was able to locate the home of Joseph Meyer, who lived in the same building as the late Jonas Toth.
 However, the Paganini was no longer there, having been recently disassembled and moved into storage in a cellar under the local railway station.

 Siegfried arrived just three weeks after the Paganini had been dismantled and put in storage, but in one sense his timing could not have been better.
 Meyer was eager to dispose of both the Paganini and Welte 6 Concert Orchestrion, and the Welte pumps and reservoirs that had been tossed onto Rezsö's woodpile were saved by Siegfried before they had been burned for heat.
 When Siegfried and party entered the damp cellar hundreds of pieces of the Paganini and Welte could be seen lying scattered over the cellar floor.
 There were boxes full of music rolls piled in a corner, and stacked up pianos with their mechanisms were leaning against one wall.
 It was evident that the Paganini had been dissembled in great haste, carelessly cutting some of the metal tubing in the process, instead of separating the tubing manifolds, resulting in the Paganini now resembling a large pile of tangled parts.
 It was also clear that due to the extreme humidity of the cellar the Paganini and Welte needed to be rescued quickly to avoid utter destruction.
-Joseph Meyer promised to get the export papers quickly, and five months later the export papers were in hand.
+Joseph Meyer promised to get the export papers quickly and five months later the export papers were in hand.

 When Siegfried, and his wife, Gretel, got back to Budapest and entered the cellar they could see that the Paganini and Welte parts had become very mildewed, which caused Gretel to pause and doubt Siegfried's enthusiasm for gaining possession of the two instruments.
 But many hours later the last truck from Budapest arrived in Assmannshausen, Germany, where the Paganini was stored until Siegfried was ready to move it to his workshop in Rüdesheim.
-When the Paganini was finally arrived at Siegfried's workshop, according to Jens Wendel: "I remember when it arrived in Rüdesheim, and I started to work on it.
+When the Paganini had finally arrived at Siegfried's workshop, according to Jens Wendel: "I remember when it arrived in Rüdesheim and I started to work on it.
 It was a gigantic puzzle!
 But, at least, all parts where there, so we were able to bring it back to life."
 Jens further wrote that the original color was a black oak with white pores.
 I think you call it "silver fox," he commented.
 Actually, for the American market, Wurlitzer termed this case finish "silver grey" or "silver grey oak," and went so far as to produce an instruction leaflet on how to repair the finish in case of damage.

 Circa 1998